ash-project/ash/documentation/topics/security/policies.md

 ### Calculations

 The dependencies of a calculation do not have any authorization applied to them.
 This includes the dependencies loaded with `c:Ash.Resource.Calculation.load/3`, as well as any dependencies referenced in a calculation expression.
-The primary reason for this is that

 To understand why this is the case, take the following calculation:

 ```elixir
 calculate :users_ssn_last_4, :string, expr(fragment("RIGHT(?, 4)", user.ssn))